An open Jarvis

 Every project I publish solves a problem I hit in real client work and decided to write down properly.
 All MIT licensed.

-AI gateways, agent orchestration, voice loops, evaluation harnesses, RAG starters, OCR pipelines, MCP servers, and the infrastructure glue underneath them.
+AI gateways, agent runners, voice loops, evaluation harnesses, RAG starters, OCR pipelines, MCP servers, a multi-tenant SaaS starter, a WebAssembly sandbox, a Raft KV store, an LSM-tree engine, and the infrastructure glue underneath them.

 Playbooks